vizzuhq/ipyvizzu-story/docs/docs/environments/jupyter/mercury.md

 ## Example

-Below you can see an example that you can try in Mercury.
+Below you can see an example, place the following code blocks into notebook cells in order to try it in Mercury.

-For more information regarding to how to use ipyvizzu-story please check [Tutorial chapter](../../tutorial.md) of our documentation site.
+For more information regarding to how to use ipyvizzu-story please check [Tutorial chapter](../tutorial.md) of our documentation site.

 ```
 ---